Byakko12/holberton-system_engineering-devops/0x00-shell_basics/README.md

 * Script that changes the working directory to the user’s home directory.

 **3-listfiles**
-* Display current directory contents in a long format
+* Display current directory contents in a long format.

 **4-listmorefiles**
 * Display current directory contents, including hidden files (starting with .).
 Use the long format.